 GWG significantly affects the autogenous shrinkage of concrete.
-When incorporated as an SCM, ground glass enhances the concrete's microstructure due to its pozzolanic reaction with calcium hydroxide, producing additional C-S-H. This reaction reduces the porosity and refines the pore structure, mitigating autogenous shrinkage by limiting internal moisture movement.
+When incorporated as a supplementary cementitious material, ground glass enhances the concrete's microstructure due to its pozzolanic reaction with calcium hydroxide, producing additional C-S-H. This reaction reduces the porosity and refines the pore structure, mitigating autogenous shrinkage by limiting internal moisture movement.
 Moreover, the glass particles fill voids in the concrete matrix, reducing the extent of self-desiccation.